§24.9. Quality early literacy initiative; legislative findings; development; criteria;

 programming, including students who display characteristics of being dyslexic or gifted.

-(3) Provide the literacy assessment, at no cost, to each public school for use in
+(3) Provide the literacy screener, at no cost, to each public school for use in

 identifying a student's foundational literacy skill level pursuant to R.S.
 17:24.10.

-(4) Establish the scores on the literacy assessment to determine whether a student's
+(4) Establish the scores on the literacy screener to determine whether a student's

 literacy skills are above grade level, on grade level, or below grade level.